YogeshP16/Employee-Management-System/README.md

 # Project Overview

-**Employee Management System**
+**Workforce Administration Tool**

-The employee management system built using Spring Boot and Thymeleaf is a web-based application that allows managers to manage and keep track of employee information.
+The Workforce Administration Tool built using Spring Boot and Thymeleaf is a web-based application that allows managers to manage and keep track of employee information.
 The system includes a login page to ensure secure access, a dashboard displaying the employee list, and the ability to add, update, and delete employee data.

 The system uses the Spring Boot framework to provide a simple, lightweight, and scalable application, with Thymeleaf as the template engine for building user interfaces.
 The application uses a Model-View-Controller (MVC) architecture to separate the data, presentation, and control logic, which makes the code maintainable, testable, and reusable.